 - Grand Traverse Herald — Traverse City — 3 November 1858 – 27 October 1910

-This easy to use resource is free to the public thanks to the generosity of Leelanau Historical Society members and donors who funded this project.
+This easy to use resource is free to the public thanks to the generosity of Leelanau Historical Society members and community donors who funded this project.
 This accomplishment has been the dedicated effort of the Society since 2017.